What is The Brilliant Club?

 We have been working with The Brilliant Club for the past two years and now have a number of BCU PhD and post-doctoral researchers as Brilliant Club tutors.
-There is now the opportunity for you to be involved in placements from Summer 2016-17 onwards.
 See below for more information.

 What are the benefits of being a Brilliant Club tutor?

 - Gain valuable teaching experience (including delivery, curriculum design and assessment)